cbare/cbare.github.io/_drafts/breast-cancer.md

 percentages of missed interval breast cancers: retrospective study of interval cancers in a population-based screening program.
 Radiology 2005; 237: 437–43.

+MASAI is a randomized prospective trial of radiologist + Transpara's AI vs double reading for screening mammography.
+The headline result is radiologist + AI reduces screening workload by 44% while detecting more cancers. n ~= 80k evenly divided between radiologist + AI and double reading.
+All GE Senographe Pristina.
+To be followed up in 2 years with interval cancer rates and assessment of overdiagnosis.

 ----